wwu-pi/tutorials/lectures/acse/050_Xtext.md

 You should be prompted with something similar to
 ![](images/New%20Xtext%20Project.png)

-2.Choose project name, e.g., `de.wwu.pi.acse.customerDsl`.
+2. Choose project name, e.g., `de.wwu.pi.acse.customerDsl`.
 3. Choose name of language, e.g., `de.wwu.pi.acse.customerDsl.CustomerDsl`, and a file extension that model files in the language will use, e.g., `cdsl`.

 Starting with Xtext 2.23 and later, Java 11 must be used.
 As such, leave the setting of "Execution environment" set to